mmmirrra/mmmirrra.github.io/_posts/2024-02-16-C-storage-class.markdown

  - global variable : Variables that are declared outside the function or in external files and used throughout the program.

 #### Depending on the initialization, duration and range of validity of the variable
- : Example of use : storageClass datatype variable;
+ : Example of use : storageClass datatype variable

 |Type of storage class for a variable|Example of use|Description|
 |:---|:---|:---|